 III.
 RESULTS AND DISCUSSION

-A total of twelve underutilized plant species were collected from various municipalities in Northern Samar, Philippines, and were subsequently verified by a plant taxonomy expert to ensure accurate identification.
+A total of twelve underutilized plant species were collected from various municipalities in Northern Samar, Philippines, and subsequently verified by a plant taxonomy expert to ensure accurate identification.
 The verified species belong to different plant families, including Amaryllidaceae, Acanthaceae, Apocynaceae, Fabaceae, Lamiaceae, Melastomataceae, Moraceae, Primulaceae, Selaginellaceae, and Urticaceae.
 The identification process confirmed both the scientific and local names of each plant, highlighting the diversity of flora present in the province.

 Most of the collected samples consisted primarily of leaves, as this plant part is commonly rich in bioactive compounds that can be analyzed using FTIR spectroscopy.
 In one case, Alysicarpus vaginalis L. DC. (locally known as Buffalo Clover) had its flowers used for analysis, reflecting the varying plant parts of interest depending on traditional or potential medicinal value.

-The plant species were gathered from several municipalities such as Catarman, Mapanas, Mondragon, Lapinig, Laoang, and San Roque, showing the geographical distribution of these underutilized plants across Northern Samar.
+The plant species were gathered from several municipalities, such as Catarman, Mapanas, Mondragon, Lapinig, Laoang, and San Roque, showing the geographical distribution of these underutilized plants across Northern Samar.
 Local names like Ganda, Kadlum, Tagpo, and Alabong indicate the cultural significance of these plants within the community, as they are often known and used in traditional practices.

 Through expert verification, the authenticity and proper classification of these plant species were established.
 This process ensured the scientific reliability of the study and provided a solid foundation for subsequent FTIR analysis.
 The confirmed taxonomy supports future research into the phytochemical and pharmacological potential of these plants, contributing to both biodiversity documentation and the sustainable utilization of local plant resources.

-Table 1: Taxonomic and ethnobotanical information of plants sample
+Table 1: Taxonomic and ethnobotanical information of the plant samples